 Step Actions 1: Document Custom Changes If you have a customized version of Release Manager, you should carefully document the changes you made in each process app before beginning your upgrade so that you can reapply the changes as needed after the upgrade.
 2: Backup Back up data and product files.
 (Optional) It is a good practice to snapshot your system or back up existing files and data before beginning the upgrade.
-1. At minimum, you should back up the data as follows: Copy the files from the Serena Common Web services alm\WEB- INF\classes folder to a temporary folder.
+1. At minimum, you should back up the data as follows: a.
+Copy the files from the Serena Common Web services alm\WEB-INF\classes folder to a temporary folder.
 For example: \Program Files\Serena\common\tomcat\6.0\ webapps\alm\WEB-INF\classes b.
 Backup your SBM database.
-2. For an easier restoration if necessary, back up the product directories: Copy the Serena Common Web services webapps folder to a temporary folder.
+2. For an easier restoration if necessary, back up the product directories: a.
+Copy the Serena Common Web services webapps folder to a temporary folder.
 For example: \Program Files\Serena\common\tomcat\6.0\ webapps b.
 Copy the Serena\Solutions folder to a temporary folder.
 For example: \Program Files\Serena\Solutions

-Step Actions
+3: Copy the Upgrade Package

-3: Copy the Upgrade Prepare for and extract the upgrade package as follows:
+Prepare for and extract the upgrade package as follows:

-Package 1.
-Delete the Serena\Solutions folder.
+- 1. Delete the Serena\Solutions folder.
 For example:

-C:\Program Files\Serena\Solutions
+- C:\Program Files\Serena\Solutions

-Copy the upgrade package, for example ALM4.0_Win32_and_Win64_Upgrade.zip, to a temporary folder.
+- 2. Download the upgrade package, for example ALM4.0.1\Win32\and\Win64\Upgrade.zip, and copy it to a temporary folder.

-3. Extract the upgrade package to the Serena\Solutions folder.
+- 3. Extract the upgrade package to the Serena\Solutions folder.

-4. The following files should now appear under the Solutions folder:
+- 4. The following files should now appear under the Solutions folder:

-com.serena.alm.sbm.shell-4.0.zip
+- com.serena.alm.sbm.shell-4.0.1.zip

-solution file: for example, ALM_Solution_Pack-4.0.0.0.122.sln
+- solution file: for example, ALM\Solution\Pack-4.0.1.0.186.sln

-• war files
+- war files

-∘ alm.war
+- ∘ alm.war

-almzmf.war
+- almzmf.war

-∘ almzmfalf.war
+- almzmfalf.war

-almzmfws.war
+- almzmfws.war

-NOTE You can ignore any other files in the ALM folder for now.
+NOTE You can ignore any other files in the Solutions folder for now.